Xilmi/Rotp-Fusion/README.md

 2024.10.28 (BR)
 - Added tools for Multi Language on the Governor Panel.
+- New option to boost the Ship space.

 2024.10.27 (Frank Zago)
 - French translations and fixes.